FREQUENTLY ASKED QUESTIONS

 A good diet can help prevent lead from getting into your child’s body.
 These suggestions provide your child with a healthy diet and also prevent lead from being absorbed into your child’s body.
 Your child should:

-- Eat regular meals and healthy snacks (four to six times a day).
+- Eat regular meals and healthy snacks (at least every 3-4 hours).

-- Eat iron-rich foods (lean red meat, chicken or turkey without skin, raisins, beans, oatmeal, and split peas).
+- Eat foods that have iron (unprocessed red meat, chicken or turkey without skin, fish, beans, broccoli, and split peas).

-- Eat vitamin C to help the body absorb iron (fruit juice, oranges, grapefruit, tomatoes, broccoli, kiwi, and strawberries).
+- Eat foods that have vitamin C to help the body absorb iron (bell peppers, oranges, grapefruit, tomatoes, broccoli, kiwi, and strawberries).

 - Reduce fatty foods such as fried foods, fast foods, and “junk” foods (donuts, potato chips, and cupcakes).
 However, some fat in the diet is very important for brain development, especially under age two.

-- Milk and butter are healthier sources of fat.
+- Nuts, nut butters, seeds, and avocados are healthier sources of fat.

-- Local lead programs have people who can counsel you on how to prevent lead poisoning or to help your child and family if it has been identified.
+- Local lead programs provide counseling on how to prevent lead poisoning or to help your child and family if lead exposure has been identified.

-- Local lead programs have public health nurses who will come to your home and provide care management services including a health assessment, monitoring for blood lead levels, counseling, care and next steps.
+- Local lead program public health nurses will come to your home and provide care management services, including a health assessment, monitoring for blood lead levels, counseling, care, and next steps.
 These services are primarily for individuals under age 21.

-- The local county lead programs also have environmental investigators who will test your home and any place your child spends time (like a childcare facility or other caregiver home) to test for sources of lead and to provide information to reduce exposure or eliminate lead sources
+- The local lead program environmental investigators will test your home and places your child spends time (like a childcare facility or other caregiver home) to identify sources of lead and to provide information to reduce exposure or eliminate lead sources.

 Contact your local county lead program or health department to find out more and to access services available to you.
 View an